brianwolfe/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 This model affords the following benefits:

-- Improved availability: If a control plane becomes unavailable, the scope of the outage is limited to only that control plane, and the workloads in clusters managed by that control plane.
+- Improved availability: If a control plane becomes unavailable, the scope of the outage is limited to only workloads in clusters managed by that control plane.

 - Improved configuration isolation: Configuration changes in one control plane affects only the workloads in clusters managed by this control plane.

-#### Failover in Shared Control Planes

-You can improve shared control plane availability through fail over.
-When a shared control plane instance becomes unavailable, workload instances can connect to another available control plane instance, assuming the other control plane has identical configuration.
-Fail over can happen across clusters, zones, or regions.

-_Note: If the configuration across control planes is not in sync, outages may happen when a workload fails over to a new control plane_.

-{{< image width="50%"
-    link="failover.svg"
-    alt="A service mesh after a control plane instance fails" title="Control plane fail over"
-    caption="A service mesh after a control plane instance fails"
-    >}}

 ### Independent Control Planes

-You can also deploy a control plane per cluster, with a shared root CA. Each cluster's control plane manages only the workloads in its own cluster.
-If the control plane is unavailable (due to upgrade or temporary outage), the workloads will continue to function with the existing sidecar configuration and will re-attempt to connect to the local control plane periodically.
+For maximum availability and configuration isolation you can deploy a control plane in each cluster.
+Each cluster's control plane manages only the workloads in its own cluster.
+If the control plane is unavailable (due to upgrade or temporary outage), the workloads will continue to function with the existing sidecar configuration and will re-attempt to connect to the in-cluster control plane periodically.

 This model affords the following benefits: